atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 2. Maybe we should ditch the add + accept friends to just add

+What we need to fix:

+1. Dynamic buffer size

+2. "Someone just responded to your event" error

+3. Reconnect event with no attendance record error

 Step 3:

 1) Only friends can communicate, invite, etc